hiepjack123/Third-person-shoot-by-unity3d/README.md

 The scene of this game is not more complicated.
 Maybe I just beginner so I keep do like the book and add some gameplays for fun
 As you can see I dont know how to make player textures and models from designing software so we just borrow existing models in this book
 The source I use I eddit codes from the game because some are so stupid.
 After 3 months I finished it after the demo of FPS game.
-The first project have some fun addtional features like you can aim, can reload, make skeleton enemy chase you to die.OF course I know they still stupid
+The first project have some fun addtional features like you can aim, can reload, make skeleton enemy chase you to die.Ofourse I know they are still stupid
 As you see I will complete the game.
 I'm afraid of losting my game so I use this as my backup source in the internet So we get to the main point after my long description ^^ haha
 * Note: Dont get me wrong this project first is not mine but I try to make it better and different from the demo project.